 - Interpersonal skills.
 The ability to recognize others’ emotions, have positive relationships and minimize unproductive conflict.

 - Adaptability skills.
 The ability to be flexible in changing conditions, manage stress productively and solve problems effectively.

 - Resilience skills.
 The ability to bounce back from setbacks, regain self-confidence and maintain a positive perspective in the face of negative events.

 If EQ skills are improved, your team will be able to better manage emotions, improve self-control, use assertive communication to express needs and feelings appropriately, enhance reactive behavior in stressful situations, and develop a more optimistic outlook.
 These training materials can help!

-Created by two leading-experts in the field of emotional intelligence training, Marcia Hughes and James Bradford Terrell, Team Emotional ...View full detailsfrom $105.00
+Created by two leading-experts in the field of emotional intelligence training, Marcia Hughes and James Bradford Terrell, Team Emotional and Social...View full detailsfrom $105.00

 Emotional intelligence is a useful trait to have in the workplace.
-People who can control their emotions well and use their emotions to ...View full details$599.00
+People who can control their emotions well and use their emotions to connect wit...View full detailsfrom $599.00

 At work, employees frequently encounter situations that spark a variety of emotions.
-There can be disagreements over decisions, frustrat...View full details$599.00
+There can be disagreements over decisions, frustration of not ...View full detailsfrom $599.00